MariaDB my.cnf.fallback configuration example for Debian GNU/Linux 9 (stretch)

 Wget

-wget -O my.cnf.fallback.example http://exampleconfig.com/static/raw/mariadb/debian9/etc/mysql/my.cnf.fallback
+wget -O my.cnf.fallback.example https://exampleconfig.com/static/raw/mariadb/debian9/etc/mysql/my.cnf.fallback

 cURL

-curl http://exampleconfig.com/static/raw/mariadb/debian9/etc/mysql/my.cnf.fallback > my.cnf.fallback.example
+curl https://exampleconfig.com/static/raw/mariadb/debian9/etc/mysql/my.cnf.fallback > my.cnf.fallback.example